Codebrahma/cbweb/posts/form-libraries-in-react/2017-08-21-Comparison-of-form-libraries-in-react.md

 - How easy is it to create custom input elements
 - How easy is it to extract and change the form values
 - How easy is to write custom validation logics

 ## Popular form libraries in React
 [Formsy React](https://github.com/christianalfoni/formsy-react) – “The main concept is that forms, inputs and validation is done very differently across developers and projects.
 This extension to React JS aims to be that “sweet spot” between flexibility and reusability.”

-[Redux Forms ](http://redux-form.com/7.0.3/)– “Redux Form works with React Redux to enable an html form in React to use Redux to store all of its state.”
+[Redux Forms](http://redux-form.com/7.0.3/)– “Redux Form works with React Redux to enable an html form in React to use Redux to store all of its state.”

 [Formik](https://github.com/jaredpalmer/formik) – “Formik will keep things organized–making testing, refactoring, and reasoning about your forms a breeze.”